 Bold, busy prints of all kinds are making their mark this season.
 I’ve talked a lot about the graphic black and white stripes everyone is wearing, and about the wild floral patterns out there, but there’s another kind of print that also stands out.

 Digital prints with a futuristic look are very popular.
 Many of these colorful computers generated looking patterns are as graphic and detailed as a microchip.
 Not everyone is going to go for such a “look at me” pattern, so designers have offered tamer techno- inspired prints too.

 Graphic patterns in neutral colors and simple repeat patterns are easier to wear for the average woman.
 Laser printed photos on tops; skirts and other pieces of clothing are also a part of this new trend.
 If you want to experiment with one, go ahead.
 You’ll look totally up to date.
 However, I wouldn’t spend a lot on something like this as it is probably only passing through this spring.

 Here’s a look at what else is out there and how to wear Digital and Abstract Prints:

 |Pretty but Powerful!

-One step further would be to wear this graphic black and white skirt with a brightly colored top or jacket in a bold seasonal color like fuchsia, orange, cobalt blue etc. In this case keep the shoes neutral so they don’t compete with what’s up top.
+One step further would be to wear a bright top or jacket in a bold seasonal color like fuchsia, orange, cobalt blue, etc. In this case, keep the shoes neutral, so they don’t compete with what’s up top.

 |Bet on Blue!

-Though a bit on the short side for most this Donna Morgan Print Jersey Shift dress would make a great top for a woman over 40 who wanted to wear it with leggings or pants.
+Though a bit on the short side for some, this Jersey Shift Dress would make a great top for a woman over 40 who wanted to wear it with leggings or pants.

-Will you be wearing a digital or abstract print this spring.
+Will you be wearing a digital or abstract print this spring?
 Send a photo to email@example.com and I’ll post it.